Fort Bourtange: History

 At the start of the Eighty Years' War (1568–1648), the Spaniards had control over Groningen and the passage to Germany through a marshy area.
 William, the instigator of the Dutch Revolt, deemed it necessary to seize control of the link between Groningen and Germany.
 He decided to have a fortification built in the Bourtange passage.
 A fort was completed in 1593, with a network of canals and lakes which were used as moats.
 Soon after its construction, Spanish forces from Groningen besieged it, though the attack ended in failure.

-Fort Bourtange faced another siege in 1672 against invading forces of the Prince-Bishop of Münster, France's German ally in the Franco-Dutch War.
-After capturing 18 cities and towns in the northern Netherlands, they demanded that the fort be surrendered.
+Fort Bourtange faced another siege in 1672 against invading forces of Christoph Bernhard von Galen the Prince-Bishop of Münster, France's German ally in the Franco-Dutch War.
+After capturing 28 cities and towns in the northern Netherlands, they demanded that the fort be surrendered.
 The fort's governor, Captain Protts, refused, and the Münsters replied with a frontal assault.
 Thanks to the surrounding marshes and the time-tested fortifications, the invading army was repelled successfully.

 After its conversion into a village in 1851, living conditions began to deteriorate.
 Over 100 years later in 1960, the local government decided to stop the decline by restoring the old fort to its 1740–50 appearance and converting into a historical museum.